Zero paid placements. No brand can pay to rank higher on Simscanner.

 Side by side

 Every dimension Simscanner tracks for a brand-vs-brand page.
 Each value carries a source.
-Values still being verified are shown as pending, never as a guess.
+Values we cannot source are shown as not stated, never guessed.
 The entry-price row shows each brand's lowest sourced single-country plan; full per-country pricing lives on the brand profiles.

 How to read this.
 A small blue dot marks a row where the two brands currently differ on sourced data.
 Tap or hover Source in any row to see where a value comes from and when it was retrieved.